-24. Costs for legal, financial and auditing services, and other services provided to the issuer regarding the admission (incorporación)
+24. Costs for legal, financial and auditing services, and other services provided to the issuer regarding the issue/admission (incorporación) and where appropriate, insurance costs, regarding the issue, placement and admission (incorporación)

-The costs for all legal, financial and auditing services, and other services provided to the Issuer for the admission to trading of the Commercial Paper sum up a total of fifty two thousand three hundred EUROS (€ 52,300), excluding taxes, and including the fees of MARF and Iberclear.
+The costs for all legal, financial and auditing services, and other services provided to the Issuer for the issue/admission to trading of the Commercial Paper sum up a total of fifty two thousand three hundred EUROS (ε 52.300), excluding taxes, and including the fees of MARF and Iberclear.

-25. Admission (incorporación) to trading of the securities
+25. Request for admission to trading (incorporación) of the securities on MARF